Arquisoft/wiq_es04a/README.md

 This repo is a basic application composed of several components.

 - **Gateway service**.
 Express service that is exposed to the public and serves as a proxy to the two previous ones.
-- **User service**.
-Express service that handles the insertion of new users in the system.
+- **Users service**.
+Express service that handles the insertion and authentication of users in the system.
-- **Auth service**.
-Express service that handles the authentication of users.
 - **Webapp**.
 React web application that uses the gateway service to allow basic login and new user features.
+- **Questions**.
+Express service that generates questions for the game and has an api to get questions.

 Both the user and auth service share a Mongo database that is accessed with mongoose.